What do I do?

 Why would your horse need Cranio decompression?
 At some point your horse will experience a head injury in one form or another.
 However, the most common cause of the cranium bones being compressed is from a pullback incident.

 Pull back is when you have your horse tied up and he gets a fright.
 At that point he pulls back on the halter and rope.
-If this does not give the halter catches on to the occipital bones.
-As the horse struggles and sits back against the restraint, the occipital bones gets jammed down.
-One will get pushed further forwards and down to the other.
-Causing that side of the horse’s head to be more compressed downwords than the other.
+If this does not give, the halter catches on to the occipital bones.
+As the horse struggles and sits back against the restraint, the occipital bones get jammed down.
+One will get pushed further forwards and down, causing that side of the horse’s head to be more compressed downwards than the other side.

 How do you know if this has happened to your horse?

 When your horse’s head is down while he is eating from a bucket, move the forelock out of the way and have a look straight down his head from his ears to his nose.
 You will notice the ears are not straight and in line.
 Traveling down, the eyes will be out of alignment with the one at a slightly different angle and lower than the other.
 You may see an ever so slight twist in the horse’s nose as you go down to the nostrils and the one nostril will be higher than the other.

 You can do the same exercise from the bottom up.
 Blow in your horses nostrils then look straight up the nose to the eyes and ears.
 You will observe the same misalignments.

 A compressed cranium results in a compressed hypothalamus and pituitary gland, leading to chemical imbalances in your horse and therefore diseases such as Cushing’s and Insulin Resistance.

 Decompressing the cranium can assist in treating the horse and improving quality of life.
 It does not replace your veterinary care and procedures.